MATERIALS REQUIRED

-- 1 piece of full-grain leather measuring 30x40 cm - Thickness ≈ 1 mm
+- 1 piece of full-grain leather, 30x40 cm - Thickness ≈ 1 mm

-- 1 piece of OEKO-TEX fabric measuring 50 cm (width) x 30 cm (not for sale on our website)
+- 1 OEKO-TEX fabric swatch, 50 (width) x 30 cm (not sold on our website)

-- 1 spool of polyester thread no. 40 - Diameter: 0.35 mm
+- 1 spool of polyester thread No. 40 - Diameter: 0.35 mm

 - Leather glue

-GET THE PATTERN AND THE FOOT METER
+GETTING THE PATTERN AND FOOT MEASURER

-Three options for purchasing the pattern:
+Three options to purchase the pattern:

-Available for sale on our website (reference KA229)!
+Available on our website (reference KA229)!

-Seam allowances are included except for the lining heel pieces.
+Seam allowances are included, except for the heel lining pieces.

-VIDEO - VERSION WITH FABRIC LINING
+VIDEO - FABRIC LINING VERSION

-2. TRACE THE PIECES ONTO THE LEATHER
+2. TRACE THE PIECES ON THE LEATHER

 3. CUT THE LEATHER PIECES